 Wearing the right eye protection will also reduce your risk of developing cataracts.
 The development of cataracts has been linked to excessive sun exposure.
 Donning a pair of sunglasses can save your vision in the long run.

 Cataracts can also be caused by an eye injury such as foreign objects in the eye or a blunt hit to the eye.
 Wear the appropriate eye protection when needed.

 AMD is the one age-related vision condition that no one can escape.
 Our macula will degenerate over time, it’s only natural.
 However, there are ways to prevent the disease from progressing too quickly.

 As AMD attacks the macula, our vision will get distorted.
-The progressing of the disease depends on the person, but once it has progressed to later stages of the disease, it will begin to distort images and cause dark, cloudy and spotted images.
+The progression of the disease depends on the person, but once it has progressed to later stages of the disease, it will begin to distort images and cause dark, cloudy, and spotted images.

 Again, the best way to prevent and slow down the progress of this disease is to eat the right foods and give your eyes the proper vitamins and nutrients.

 A diet composed of natural anti-inflammatory properties will yield the best results.
 Try introducing a daily herbal tea into your diet.
 Not only is it relaxing, but herbal tea is a natural anti-inflammatory that will decrease your risk of AMD.